Colorado Boulevard Bus Rapid Transit | Study/Design Phase

 About the Project

-The Colorado Department of Transportation (CDOT), in collaboration with the Regional Transportation District, the City and County of Denver, Arapahoe County, and the City of Glendale is working on a planning study to improve travel on parts of Colorado Boulevard through Bus Rapid Transit (BRT) service in the area between I-70 and the Southmoor transit station south of Hampden Avenue.
+The Colorado Department of Transportation (CDOT), in collaboration with the Regional Transportation District, the City and County of Denver, Arapahoe County, the City of Glendale, and the Denver Regional Council of Governments, is planning to improve travel on parts of Colorado Boulevard through implementing Bus Rapid Transit (BRT) service between I-70 and the Southmoor transit station south of Hampden Avenue.
+BRT provides high-quality transit service by combining the capacity and efficiency of light rail with the flexibility, cost and simplicity of bus service.
+This project is being developed to comply with the National Environmental Policy Act (NEPA), a law that requires agencies to assess the environmental impacts of actions and decisions funded by the federal government.

 Schedule & Important Dates